microsoft/vscode-docs/docs/languages/go.md

 This has been a brief overview showing the Go extension features within VS Code.
 For more information, see the details provided in the Go extension [README](https://github.com/golang/vscode-go/blob/master/README.md).

-To stay up-to-date on the latest features/bug fixes for the Go extension, see the [CHANGELOG](https://github.com/golang/vscode-go/blob/master/CHANGELOG.md).
+To stay up to date on the latest features/bug fixes for the Go extension, see the [CHANGELOG](https://github.com/golang/vscode-go/blob/master/CHANGELOG.md).

-If you have any issues or feature requests, feel free to log them in the Go extension [repo](https://github.com/golang/vscode-go/issues).
+If you have any issues or feature requests, feel free to log them in the Go extension [vscode-go repo](https://github.com/golang/vscode-go/issues).

 If you'd like to learn more about VS Code, try these topics: